Yii Hosting: Compare Hosting

 Is Yii 1.1 still supported?
 Is Yii 2.0 more future-proof?

 While Yii is often touted as accessible and easy to learn, it still contains a number of pitfalls for inexperienced or poorly organized developers.
-Developers also complain about the lack of extensions for certain applications.
-Also, developers still have to deal with a lot of old PHP projects that predate Yii.
+Some developers complain about the lack of extensions for certain applications.